 - Information security awareness, education, and communication

-- Security audits, penetration testing, and intrusion detection and prevention
+- Security audits, penetration testing

-- Data-classification schemas
+- Data classification schemas

 - Data encryption tools